Stay up to date

 He began riding at the age of 6 in his native North Carolina.
 He has had success riding both hunters and jumpers.
 He was runner-up to Margie Goldstein for the 1989 AGA Rider of the Year Award.
 In 1991 aboard "Serengeti"' he won the Grand Prix of New York at the National Horse Show.
 This successful partnership continued in 1992, winning the $100,000 Crown Royal Grand Prix at the Hampton Classic and the Grand Prix of Devon.

-He has been on the grand prix tour for more than 10 years having ridden in his 1st Grand Prix during the Winter Equestrian Festival in Wellington, FL in 1989.
+He has been on the grand prix tour for more than 25 years having ridden in his 1st Grand Prix during the Winter Equestrian Festival in Wellington, FL in 1989.
 Following his marriage to his wife Danielle, he spent several years building up his show barn JET Show Stables, Inc. in Fort Lauderdale, FL.
-In recent years, he achieved great success with “Lancier 4” owned by Sir Ruly Group out of Key Biscayne, FL.
+He achieved great success with “Lancier 4” owned by Sir Ruly Group.
 In 1998 the pair placed 2nd in the Sugarbush Grand Prix, 3rd in the Monmouth Grand Prix, 7th in the Budweiser Grand Prix De Penn National and 10th in the Grand Prix of New York at the National Horse Show at Madison Square Garden.

-He began riding at the age of 8 in Chicago where, as he notes, all they had were carriage horses.
-He became interested in equestrian sports when he was only seven years old and saw a picture of his mother riding a pony.
-He then began to ride horses and soon his sister also took an interest in the sport.
+He began riding at age 8 in Chicago.
 Kent rode in his first Grand Prix at the age of 16 and won his first class in 2004 aboard “Madison” with a win in the Grand Prix of Saugerties in New York.
 In 1998 he won the AHSA Medal Equitation Finals and in 1999 won the WIHS Equitation Finals and team Gold Medal at the North American Young Rider Championships.

 A native of Tipperary, Kevin Babington began riding in Ireland before moving to the United States where he had his first taste of international success, earning the Leading Rider title at the CSIO National Horse Show in New York.
 That was the same year he began riding Saly Glassman’s Carling King, by the legendary Clover Hill, and together the pair became a consistent combination on the international show jumping scene.